legacysurvey/legacysurvey/pages/dr8/files.rst

 randoms/randoms-dr8-0.31.0-\*.fits
 ------------------------------------

-Twenty files of random points sampled across the CCDs that comprise the geometry of DR8.
+Files of random points sampled across the CCDs that comprise the geometry of DR8.
 Random locations were generated across the footprint at a density of 5,000 per square degree and meta-information about the survey was extracted from pixels at each random location from files in the **coadd** directory (see below, e.g.
 ``coadd/*/*/*-depth-<filter>.fits.fz``, ``coadd/*/*/*-galdepth-<filter>.fits.fz``,
 ``coadd/*/*/*-nexp-<filter>.fits.fz``, ``coadd/*/*/*-maskbits.fits.fz``,
 ``coadd/*/*/*-invvar-<filter>.fits.fz``).
+The order of the points within the file is also random (meaning that randomness is retained if just the first N rows of the file are read).
 Contains the following columns:

 ==================== ======== ======================================================
 Column               Type     Description